-These seven Llhuroscian objects comprised Norman Daly’s contribution to the “Imaginary Lands” group exhibition at the Museum Boijmans Van Beuningen in Rotterdam in 1983.
-The objects are thought to be completely new for this exhibition, but it is possible that several could have been borrowed from the original exhibition at Andrew D. White Museum Cornell premiere in 1972, and for which no photographic evidence has been found.
-These objects may be added to the main catalog and included in future installations.
+These seven Llhuroscian objects comprised Norman Daly’s contribution to the “Imaginary Lands” group exhibition at the Museum Boijmans Van Beuningen in Rotterdam in 1983-84.
+Several objects are unique to this exhibition, but it is likely that others from the original Llhuros exhibition at Andrew D. White Museum Cornell premiere in 1972 were included.
+These have not yet been correlated with catalog numbers.
+The ‘Rotterdam’ objects will likely be added to the main catalog and included in future installations.

 Norman Daly DEDICATORY CEREMONIAL TRI-CUPS OF THE HORSE PEOPLE

 Bronze; blue-green patina, considerable erosion and crude repair on feet.

 Height: 16" | Width: 12" at widest point

 Early Archaic, found at Houndee, 1966

 Ceramic (also sometimes Metal)